Prepare for a Salvage Vehicle Examination

 - you can check to see if your title has been issued online

-Once you receive your title certificate, you must take it to a DMV office to apply for a registration.
+Once you receive your title certificate, before you drive the vehicle, you must apply with the DMV for a registration..

 If you require special accommodations

 If you have a physical disability and you require special accommodations, contact the examination facility.
 The telephone number is provided on your appointment letter and in the list of salvage vehicle examination facilities.